 Ignoring the benefit of bilingual students

-The term “native speaker” labels people by what they are not rather than highlighting the obvious additional knowledge they have.
+The term “native speaker” labels people by what they don’t have rather than highlighting their additional knowledge.

-Consider the fact that it actually makes sense to value bilingual speakers highly and supposed “non-native” speakers of English should garner higher wages, assuming their competency in English is truly fluent.
+Consider that it makes sense to value bilingual speakers highly, and supposed “non-native” speakers of English should garner higher wages, assuming their competency in English is truly fluent.
 In this way, non-native English teachers should be paid more, not less, than their “native” counterparts.

-A teacher who is fluent in English as their L2 language could be considered a huge asset.
+A fluent teacher in English as their L2 language could be considered a huge asset.
 They could be labeled as a bilingual or polyglot speaker.
 They could be labeled by what they have, not what they don’t have: they have the knowledge of two languages, while supposed “native speakers” might only have one.

 It is Lazy